PUT-JUG/proj-mp/src/Topic 2 - ROS and point clouds.md

 > **NOTE:**  Keep in mind that both PCL and OpenCV had to be installed and configured for the project.

-The task is to fill the pixels of an image with the range values from LiDAR point cloud to create a range image.
+The task is to fill the pixels of an image with the range values from the LiDAR point cloud to create a range image.
 The sensor data is from [ouster OS1-128](https://data.ouster.io/downloads/datasheets/datasheet-rev7-v3p0-os1.pdf) LiDAR.
-The dimensions of the image (1024x128) refer to the parameters of used LiDAR sensor (horizontal resolution: 1024, vertical resolution: 128).
+Dimensions of the image (1024x128) refer to the parameters of the used LiDAR sensor (horizontal resolution: 1024, vertical resolution: 128).

 1. Open `src/ex1.cpp` file from cloned package directory.
 2. Calculate the horizontal and vertical angle of the laser beam for each point.
 Points outside of the vertical field of view of the sensor ($\pm$ 22.5 $^\circ$) should be discarded.